lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Guidelines and Expectations
 ===========================

-Delegates are responsible for their own safe usage of the RSP and must be familiar with this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`
+**Understand the shared-risk basis of DP0 RSP use.** Delegates are responsible for their own safe usage of the RSP and must be familiar with this list of :ref:`Data-Access-Analysis-Tools-RSP-Warnings`

 **Abide by the code of conduct.** All delegates are expected to abide by the `LSST Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_.